GodSagar007/GodSagar007/README.md

 <br/>

-- 🔴  **OverTheWire Bandit** → past lvl 10, climbing the rope
+- 🔴  **OverTheWire Bandit** → climbing slowly, learning a lot more than the level number implies
-- 🟡  **Local LLM red-team framework** — building PromptProbe v2 from the metal up
+- 🟡  **system-design-lab** → URL Shortener · Rate Limiter · Task Queue · Chat · Autocomplete
-- 🟢  **system-design-lab** → URL Shortener · Rate Limiter · Task Queue · Chat · Autocomplete
+- 🟢  *reading:* Designing Data-Intensive Applications
-- ⚪  *reading:* Designing Data-Intensive Applications
+- ⚪  *side experiments:* local LLMs, because it's the era and it's fun
 - ⚪  *watching:* IppSec at 1.5x with a terminal open and zero shame

 </details>